hockeytim11/HallPass/README.md

 ## Students sheet

 The Students sheet needs to have 5 columns [Student ID	Last Name	First Name	Grade	Homeroom Teacher].
-THe first row is ignored to allow for custom headers, so start your data on line2
+The first row is ignored to allow for custom headers, so start your data on line2

 | Student ID | Last Name | First Name | Grade | Homeroom Teacher |
 |------------|-----------|------------|-------|------------------|